-Teaching Clinics -
+Teaching Clinics:

-During placements that are eight to ten weeks in duration, students participate in several university- led Teaching Clinics.
+During clinical courses, students participate in university-led Teaching Clinics.
 As part of the day, students complete a guided self-assessment to determine their progression towards completing the Minimum Expectations of the course.
 These reports are submitted to and reviewed by the CI, who follows up with individual students, as needed.
-Students can also meet individually with the CI, as needed
+Students can also meet individually with the CI, as needed.

-For more information about Teaching Clinics, see "Embedded Placement Activities" on Page 37
+For more information about Teaching Clinics, see "Embedded Placement Activities" on Page 37.